rust-lang/nomicon/src/other-reprs.md

 ## repr(transparent)

-This can only be used on structs with a single non-zero-sized field or enums with only one non-zero-sized field (there may be additional zero-sized fields).
+`#[repr(transparent)]` can only be used on a struct or single-variant enum that has a single non-zero-sized field (there may be additional zero-sized fields).
 The effect is that the layout and ABI of the whole struct/enum is guaranteed to be the same as that one field.

 > NOTE: There's a `transparent_unions` nightly feature to apply `repr(transparent)` to unions,